 These categories are not exhaustive.
 In some circumstances, Special Benefit is also payable to certain temporary, provisional or bridging visa holders.

-Both Centrelink and the Administrative Appeals Tribunal will look at the circumstances of each case (see Appealing government and administrative decisions).
+Both Centrelink and the Administrative Appeals Tribunal look at the circumstances of each case (see Appealing government and administrative decisions).

 People receiving Special Benefit who are holders of designated temporary protection, humanitarian, and safe haven visas are usually required to meet the activity test from 13 weeks after the visa is granted (see “Newstart Allowance”).
 People living in isolated areas, some carers, pregnant women, parents, and some people who are temporarily ill are specifically exempt, as well as those covered by the “special circumstances” general discretion.